maretana/earthlock-bestiary/README.md

 * __Earthlock: Festival of Magic__: My inspiration for making this in the first place.
 I recommend [checking it out](https://www.snowcastlegames.com/earthlock).
 * __Earthlock Fandom__: I got the avatar images from https://earthlock.fandom.com/wiki/Bestiary
 * __Google Fonts__: Open Sans font courtesy from Google Fonts.

-__*Work in progress.
-There's still a few features left until I consider this complete.
-Will update when ready.__